 2" square gesso and paint on board

+Gesso and ink on card.
 The gesso changes the ink colour as additional layers are added.